abe287/reddit-auto-saver/README.md

 ## Description
-This is a tool that automatically downloads images and videos from your saved posts on your reddit account.
+This is a tool that automatically downloads images, videos, and text posts from your saved posts on your reddit account.
 It checks every 5 minutes to see if you saved any new posts by fetching your private RSS feed from reddit.
 I made this tool for archiving purposes since posts can be taken down by reddit.

 ## Supported Reddit Embeds
 - imgur